Mpinan/Bookmark_manager/README.md

 As a user
 So that I can see a list of websites
 I'd like to be able to have access to the websites in the database

+As a user
+So that I can have different websites
+I'd like to be able to add new websites to a database

 # Bookmark_manager

 - Connect to psql